RxLaboratory/Duik/src-docs/docs/guide/constraints/connector.md

 3. Select the slave properties.
 4. Connect.

-The connector creates precomposition containing the audio layer to let you configure precisely how the audio will control the slave properties.
+The connector creates a precomposition containing the audio layer to let you configure precisely how the audio will control the slave properties.

 ![](../../img/duik/constraints/connector-audio.png)
 *An audio connector precomposition.*